Trimer (chemistry)

 In chemistry, a trimer (/ˈtraɪmər/; from Ancient Greek tri- 'three' and -mer 'parts') is a molecule or polyatomic anion formed by combination or association of three molecules or ions of the same substance.
 In technical jargon, a trimer is a kind of oligomer derived from three identical precursors often in competition with polymerization.

 Examples

-Alkyne trimerisation
+Alkyne trimerization

 In 1866, Marcellin Berthelot reported the first example of cyclotrimerization, the conversion of acetylene to benzene.
 This process was commercialized:

 Nitrile trimerization

-Symmetrical 1,3,5-triazines are prepared by trimerization of certain nitriles such as cyanogen chloride or cyanimide.
+Symmetrical 1,3,5-triazines are prepared by trimerization of certain nitriles such as cyanogen chloride.

 Cyanogen chloride and cyanogen bromide each trimerize at elevated temperatures over a carbon catalyst.
 The chloride gives cyanuric chloride:

 The bromide has an extended shelflife when refrigerated.
-Like the chloride, it undergoes ab exothermic trimerisation to form cyanuric bromide.
+Like the chloride, it undergoes ab exothermic trimerization to form cyanuric bromide.
 This reaction is catalyzed by traces of bromine, metal salts, acids and bases.
 For this reason, experimentalists avoid brownish samples.

 An industrial route to cyanuric acid entails the thermal decomposition of urea, with release of ammonia.
 The conversion commences at approximately 175 °C: